Going Green Sustainability Project

 - Reduced our energy usage costs by installing motion sensors and energy-efficient CFC bulbs, and

-- Received the Climate Champion designation by the BEST Business Center in partnership with the Portland Bureau of Sustainability.
+- Received the Sustainability at Work Gold Certification in partnership with the Portland Bureau of Sustainability.

 2. Create and deliver more sustainable practices in our Resident Programs.
 To date, we have: